 This West Side area has a classic arete (Split Image) and several other worthwhile routes.
 It has shade in the morning and sun in the afternoon.
 Made in the Shade (12c-sport) and the 1st pitch of Cling On (5.8-trad) stay in the shade all day long.

 The most direct approach to the area is over Asterisk Pass and then veering right.
 Keep going along the trail next to the cliff.
 When you reach a 90 degree classic-looking arete (Split Image), you are in the center of the area .
 Alternative routes to the area are either over Misery Ridge and then go upriver (left) or go around the Southern Tip (downriver) and head up to Asterisk Pass and then to the Snake Rock area.

-Browse More Classics in Snake Rock
+Browse More Rock Climbing Classics in (n) Snake Rock

-Featured Route For Snake Rock
+Featured Route For (n) Snake Rock

 Lords of Karma 5.12c 7b+ 27 IX- 27 E6 6b Oregon

 : Smith Rock